Turret punch

 A turret punch or turret press is a type of punch press used for metal forming by punching.

 Punching, and press work in general, is a process well suited to mass production.
 However the initial tooling costs, of both the machine and the job-specific press tool, are high.
 This limits punch work from being used for much small-volume and prototype work.
 A turret punch is one way of addressing this cost.
-The tooling of a turret punch uses a large number of standard punch tools: holes of varying sizes, straight edges, commonly-used notches or mounting holes.
+The tooling of a turret punch uses a large number of standard punch tools: holes of varying sizes, straight edges, commonly used notches or mounting holes.
 By using a large number of strokes, with several different tools in turn, a turret press may make a wide variety of parts without having to first make a specialised press tool for that task.
-This saves both time and money, allowing rapid prototyping or for low volume production to start without tooling delays.
+This saves both time and money, enabling rapid prototyping or for low volume production without tooling delays.

 A typical CNC turret punch has a choice of up to 60 tools in a "turret" that can be rotated to bring any tool to the punching position.
 A simple shape (e.g., a square, circle, or hexagon) is cut directly from the sheet.
 A complex shape can be cut out by making many square or rounded cuts around the perimeter.
 As a press tool requires a matching punch and die set, there are two corresponding turrets, above and below the bed, for punch and die.
 These two turrets must rotate in precise synchronisation and with their alignment carefully maintained.
 Several punches of identical shape may be used in the turret, each one turned to a different angle, as there is usually no feature to rotate the sheet workpiece relative to the tool.